 Like with anything in life, yoga and self-development, this is a matter of time, practice, and trial and error.
 Be patient with yourself and take your time to explore these ideas to manage your indulgences.

-Next week, I’ll be back with a list of things you can do to recognise your inner critic, turn judging yourself into acknowledgement and live life with less self-restriction.
+Check out more blogs to read about the things you can do to recognise your inner critic, turn judging yourself into acknowledgement and live life with less self-restriction.